Dec 05, 2025

 How TACSR Actually Works

 Compare that to regular ACSR conductors.
 Those are capped at about 90–100 °C for continuous use.
 Push them hotter and the steel core grows long.
-The line sags too much.
-Clearances get violated.
-Safety problems appear.
+The results are that line sags too much, clearances get violated, and safety problems appear.

 TACSR solves that.
-The core hardly grows.
-Sag stays under control even at 200 °C. Utilities can raise the rating permanently and still meet ground-clearance rules.
+The core hardly extends.
+Sag stays under control even at 150 °C. Utilities can raise the rating permanently and still meet ground-clearance rules.
 No tower raising needed.

 The aluminum strands are also better.
 They conduct electricity more efficiently than old-style aluminum.